-Ellie Buchanan has one goal: to become a world-renown stained-glass artist.
+Ellie Buchanan has one goal: to share her stained-glass creations with the world.

-And she’s blessed with a billionaire father who encourages her dream.
-He’s treasured every piece of art she’s ever made: from the macaroni necklace in kindergarten to everything in her Etsy store now.
+She’s lucky to be blessed with a billionaire father who encourages her dream.
+He’s treasured all of the art she’s made: from her macaroni necklace in kindergarten to every piece in her Etsy store.

-Literally everything in her shop—because in trying to be supportive, he keeps buying everything she makes.
+Literally every piece—because in trying to be supportive, he buys everything she makes.
 She has only one patron—her dad.
-How can she be a valid artist if he’s the only one who buys her creations?
+How can she share her art if he insists on owning all of it?

-Going to a newly opened arts center in the wilds of Ireland to teach and create an avant-garde installation is the perfect antidote to her father’s long reach.
-Freedom at long last!
-She has a clear window to realize her goal as well as a welcoming community behind her who doesn’t care about her father’s wealth.
+Fleeing to a newly opened arts center in the wilds of Ireland to teach and to create an avant-garde installation is the perfect antidote to her father’s long reach.
+Freedom—and the opportunity to share her art with a welcoming community who doesn’t care about her father’s wealth—at long last!

-Only her dad won’t let her cut the apron strings.
-When he arrives in the quaint Irish village, he’s determined to help her career and test her new boyfriend.
+Only her dad won’t cut the apron strings.
+He arrives in the quaint Irish village, determined to help her career and test her new boyfriend.
 She wants to flee—again, especially when her beloved art installation is threatened.
 But her heart wants her to stand her ground.
 Maybe with help from Brady, her new friends, and a matchmaking ghost, Ellie will find a way to follow her dreams in art and in love.

 Brady could tell Ellie was trying not to smile.
 She even gave him a healthy glare.
 In the end, she couldn’t sustain either effort.
 She laughed, the sound as rich and warm as the fire in the stove.
 “You’re what some might call a rake.”